↑

 Serve them over wide egg noodles, a big pile of homemade mashed potatoes, or rice!
 They’re delicious with all those options, and stretching them with pasta makes this a great meal to feed a hungry crowd.

 These juicy meatballs are typically served as a main dish instead of an appetizer.
-If you want appetizer meatballs, try my Crockpot Meatballs with Grape Jelly or Crockpot Meatballs with Coca-Cola.
+If you want appetizer meatballs, try my Crockpot Meatballs with Grape Jelly and BBQ Sauce or Crockpot Meatballs with Coca-Cola.

 Crockpot Swedish meatballs being stirred with wooden spoon.